How To Get Around Milos, Greece

 Renting a Car or ATV (Quadbike)

-For two people, go for something powerful — at least 450cc.
-The cheaper 150cc models might seem appealing becuase they are cheaper, but will struggle on steeper roads.
+• For two people, go for something powerful — at least 450cc.
+The cheaper 150cc models might seem appealing because they’re cheaper, but will struggle on steeper roads.

-Petrol stations are mainly located around Adamas, so make sure to fill up before heading to more remote parts of the island.
-ATVs don’t use that much fuel, but it’s best to top up daily so you don’t get stuck somewhere scenic but stranded.
+• Petrol stations are mainly located around Adamas, so make sure to fill up before heading to more remote parts of the island.
+ATVs don’t use that much fuel, but it’s best to top up daily so you don’t get stranded.

-Most beaches and towns have free parking, though it’s not always organised; you’ll often be parking on dirt or sand.
+• Most beaches and towns have free parking, though it can be a bit chatoic; you'll often find yourself parking on dirt or sand.

-For Sarakiniko and a few other spots, you may need to walk 5–10 minutes from the parking area to get to the beach.
+• For Sarakiniko beach and a few other spots, you may need to walk 5–10 minutes from the parking area to get to the beach.

 Taxis will be waiting at the ferry port when you arrive